CidKagenou007/Simple-Game/README.md

 This is My first Try
-All will be fixed or updtae when I learn more.
+All will be fixed or updated when I learn more.
 Thank You for reading this.